ocaml-ppx/ocaml-migrate-parsetree/MANUAL.md

 (FIXME: marshalling format is not guaranteed to be stable accross versions)

+## Parsing source file

+The `Parse` module implements an interface similar to the one from compiler-libs, but parsing functions take an OCaml version as first argument.

+It uses the distributed OCaml parser (current version) then migrate the resulting AST to the requested version.
+Beware, these parsing functions can alse raise `Migration_error` exceptions.

 # Driver

 So far, all tools presented were for working with parsetrees.
 This is helpful to implement a mapper object, but it is not enough to get to a PPX binary.